Guildford: Toponymy

 The oldest surviving record of Guildford is from a c.
 1000 copy of the c.
 880 will of Alfred the Great, in which the settlement appears as Gyldeforda.
 The name is written as Gildeford in Domesday Book and later as Gyldeford (c.
 1130), Guldeford (c.
 1186) and Guildeford (1226).
 The first part of the name is thought to derive from the Old English gylde, meaning gold, possibly referring to the colour of the sand to the south of the town, or to a local concentration of yellow flowers such as the common or marsh marigold.
 (Note: The 19th century publisher, Samuel Lewis, suggested in A Topographical Dictionary of England (1848), that the first part of the name refers to a guild.
-Several 20th and 21st century writers consider this derivation unlikely, as it is not consistent with current theories of phonology and because guilds did not appear in England until the Norman Conquest.
+Several 20th and 21st century writers consider this derivation unlikely, as it is not consistent with current theories of phonology.
 Another alternative suggestion is that an early name for the River Wey was the Gil or Guilon.)
 The second part of the name (ford) refers to a crossing of the River Wey.